Nishkarsh01/Guess-the-rgb-color-game/README.md

 # Guess-the-rgb-color-game
+This is a game that tests a user's knowledge of RGB colour codes and helps them improve their colour selection skills.

+## How to play?
-This is a game that tests a user's knowledge of RGB colour codes and helps them improve their colour selection skills.The game displays to the user a selection of randomly generated colour tiles, alongside a single colour code, and asks the user to select the correct tile.
+The game displays to the user a selection of randomly generated colour tiles, alongside a single colour code, and asks the user to select the correct tile.
 Users can play the game on easy or hard mode (3 or 6 tiles), as well as having the ability to have the code displayed in either hexidecimal or RGB code.

 ## Author
 > Nishkarsh Dubb